magento/pagebuilder-docs/docs/extend-existing-content-type/how-to-extend-appearances.md

 To add the `max-width` property to the `content` element of each appearance,

 1. Open your module's `banner.xml` file.
-1. Remove the `preview` and `master` templates as well as the `main` element nodes for each appearance.
+1. Remove the `preview` and `master` templates as well as the `main` element nodes from each appearance.
-1. Add your new `content` element and `style` node to the `elements` node for each appearance.
+1. Add your new `content` element and `style` node to the `elements` node of each appearance.

-When you are done, the `appearances` section of your banner.xml file should look like this:
+When you are done, the `appearances` section of your `banner.xml` file should look like this:

 ```xml
 <appearances>